hbctraining/Intro-to-R-with-DGE/lessons/17_Ensembl_biomart.md

 ![ensembl_homepage](../img/ensembl_interface.png)

-Ensembl contains extensive genomic information and we can mine this information readily using the `Biomart` tool.
-You can access BioMart directly using the web interface; alternatively, there is an R package (Bioconductor), "biomaRt", available for mining Ensembl data.
+Ensembl contains extensive genomic information and we can mine this information readily using the "BioMart" tool.
+You can access it directly using the web interface; alternatively, there is an R package (Bioconductor), "biomaRt", available for mining Ensembl data.

 ### Biomart web interface